How to Create and Host a Helm Chart Repository on GitHub Pages

 NAME CHART VERSION APP VERSION DESCRIPTION

-To install the app chart in the Kubernetes cluster.
+To install the app chart into your Kubernetes cluster:

 1